We place a high priority on the safety of our employees, customers and the general public. Every effort

 If your composting cart was at the curb by 6 AM on collection day, most likely your compost was not prepared correctly.The two most common problems our compost drivers come across are 1) contaminates in the composting roll carts, and 2) roll carts and/or extra cans that are overweight.
 Our drivers try to solve the problem for you the first time around, and many times will still take your composting but leave information on your cart about proper composting preparation and acceptable items.
 If the problem persists, your composting might be left behind with a note explaining the problem.
 If you need more understanding of why your composting was left or how to solve the problem, please call our office.
 For a compost guide including weight limits, please reference COMPOST GUIDE.

 Yes.
+Residentially, we can only take trees as yard debris, not as garbage.
+The tree needs to be free of all decorations.
 There are two ways to recycle your Christmas tree at the curb.
 You can cut up your tree so it all fits inside your compost roll cart with the lid closed and we will pick it up at no charge on your collection day.
 If you don’t want to cut up your tree, you may place it next to your green composting roll cart at the curb on collection day.
-However, there is an additional charge for taking the tree as is.
+However, there is an additional charge for taking the tree as is and it must be 6 feet tall or less.
+If your tree is taller than 6 feet, you can cut it into two pieces each less than 6 feet for collection.
+This will result in a charge of 2 trees.
 Even if your green composting cart is empty, make sure to set it out next to your Christmas tree.
 That signals our driver to take it and that it is not out for another organization to pick up such as “The Boy Scouts.
-Rates vary per year and with length of tree.
+Rates vary per year and are set by the City of Portland.

 No. The yellow bins and roll carts at your home belong to Heiberg Garbage & Recycling.
 You should leave your bins and roll carts for the next resident.
 Make sure to call our office to stop your service and prevent any billing issues.
 When you are moved, contact your new hauler and they will provide you with their bins and roll carts.